csqr/chetanchawla.com/content/authors/admin/_index.md

 My academic teaching focus is strategy, and entrepreneurship.

-I am a tenured Associate Professor of Entrepreneurship at North Central College in Naperville, IL in the School of Business and Entrepreneurship.
+I am an Associate Professor of Entrepreneurship at North Central College in Naperville, IL in the School of Business and Entrepreneurship.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Chetan_CV_20210804.pdf" "newtab" >}}resumé{{< /staticref >}}.